Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Cycle-Trees and Proof of

 The following lemma consider the special case when $G$ is a partial $2$-tree and it will be used in the proof of \Cref{thm:cycle-pseudotree}.

-\begin{lemma} If $G$ is a partial $2$-tree, then $G_1$ has $O(\Delta)$ edges. \end{lemma} \begin{proof} The $1$-frame graph $G_1$ of $G$ is a $2$-connected cycle-tree.
+\begin{lemma} Let $G$ be an irreducible $1$-connected cycle-tree.
+If $G$ is a partial $2$-tree, its $1$-frame has $O(\Delta)$ edges. \end{lemma} \begin{proof} The $1$-frame graph $G_1$ of $G$ is a $2$-connected cycle-tree.
 Thus, removing the vertices of the outer boundary of $G_1$ one is left with a single tree $T$.
-Since $G$ is a partial $2$-tree, $G_1$ is a (biconnected) series-parallel graph and therefore there exists exactly two vertices $u$ and $v$ of the outer boundary of $G_1$ that are adjacent to vertices of $T$.
+Since $G$ is a partial $2$-tree, $G_1$ is a ($2$-connected) series-parallel graph and therefore there exists exactly two vertices $u$ and $v$ of the outer boundary of $G_1$ that are adjacent to vertices of $T$.
 Since the outer boundary of $G_1$ is chordless, any other vertex of the outer boundary different from $u$ and $v$ has degree two.
 Since $G_1$ is irreducible there is only one such vertex.
 It follows that the outer boundary of $G_1$ is a $3$-cycle.
-Also, every tree-vertex of $G_1$ is adjacent to $u$ or $v$, which both have degree at most $\Delta$. \end{proof}
+Also, all tree-vertices of $G_1$ that have degree at most two in the tree are adjacent to $u$ or to $v$; since both $u$ and $v$ have degree at most $\Delta$ there are $O(\Delta)$ such vertices and hence the tree has $O(\Delta)$ vertices. \end{proof}

-\begin{lemma} $G$ has planar slope~number~$O(\Delta^2)$. \end{lemma} \begin{proof} We begin with the following observation.
-Since removing the vertices of the outer boundary of $G$ must yield only one component, at most one cut-vertex of $G$ is a cycle-vertex.
+\begin{lemma} Every $1$-connected cycle-tree $G$ with maximum degree $\Delta$ has $\psn(G) \in O(\Delta^2)$. \end{lemma} \begin{proof} By \cref{le:nice} we can assume that $G$ is irreducible.
+Furthermore, since removing the vertices of the outer boundary of $G$ must yield a tree, at most one cut-vertex of $G$ is a cycle-vertex.
 Also, if such a vertex exists, then $G$ is a partial $2$-tree and can be drawn with $O(\Delta)$ slopes by \Cref{prop:series-parallel}.
 Hence we shall assume that every cut-vertex is a tree-vertex.

 We construct a planar straight-line drawing $\Gamma$ of $G$ as follows.
 Let $G_1$ be the $1$-frame graph of $G$, and let $\Gamma_1$ be the planar straight-line drawing of $G_1$, obtained by applying \cref{lem:psn-biconnected-cycle-trees-graph} and by subdividing the edges that stemmed from the contraction operation (if any).